twolfson/twolfson.com/articles/resumable-work.md

 Resumable work is code that is sufficiently documented, commented, and straight-forward that you and others can understand the author's intentions at the time of writing as well as extrapolate future solutions.

-The first time I encountered resumable work (or the lack there of) was playing [Harvest Moon][] in my childhood; I would take 6 months breaks and be fully confused when I returned.
-I tried writing long pages of documentation to my future self but it only added to my aggravation.
+The first time I encountered resumable work was playing [Harvest Moon][] in my childhood; I would take 6 months breaks and be fully confused when I returned.
+I tried writing pages of notes to my future self but it didn't work and only added to my aggravation.

 [Harvest Moon]: https://en.wikipedia.org/wiki/Harvest_Moon_(video_game)